Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

 The main advantage of the Dunkl process formulation of these systems is that, in contrast with the random matrix formulation, the parameter $k$ is never required to take any particular value.
-It is then natural to consider their behavior, for example, when $k$ tends to infinity, a topic that has been thoroughly studied \cite{Fekete23, Deift, AKM12, AKM14, AV19A,AV19B, AHV, VW}.
-Another natural case to consider is the main focus of this paper, the case where $0<k<1/2$ or $0<k\alpha<1/2$ and collisions (between particles or between the leftmost particle and the origin, depending on the case) occur almost surely.
-Given that collisions characterize the behavior of these systems in the case we consider, it is natural to wonder about the properties of visiting times to the origin of the single-variable Bessel process.
+It is then natural to consider their behavior, for example, when $k$ tends to infinity, a topic that has been thoroughly studied \cite{Fekete23, Deift, AKM12, AKM14, AV19A, AV19B, AHV, VW}.
+Another natural case to consider is the main focus of this paper, the case where $0<k<1/2$, and collisions occur almost surely.
+Given that collisions characterize the behavior of these systems in this case, it is natural to wonder about the properties of visiting times to the origin of the single-variable Bessel process.
 There is a wealth of research on the subject \cite{Kent78, PitmanYor82, PitmanYor99A, PitmanYor99B}, but the most relevant for our purposes is the work of Liu and Xiao \cite{LiuXiao98}.
-In their paper, they introduce a strategy to derive the Hausdorff, or fractal dimension, of visiting times to the origin of stochastic processes that are \emph{semi-stable}, or in other words, self-similar.
+In their paper, they introduce a strategy to derive the Hausdorff dimension, a particular definition of fractal dimension, of visiting times to the origin of stochastic processes that are \emph{semi-stable}, or in other words, self-similar.
 For example, a Brownian motion $(B_t)_{t\geq0}$ started at the origin is $1/2$-semi-stable because it satisfies the equality

 in distribution for every $c>0$.
 It is a straightforward task to show that the Bessel process $(Y_t)_{t\geq 0}$ satisfies all of the conditions that lead to Theorem~4.1 in \cite{LiuXiao98}.
-Namely, $(Y_t)_{t\geq0}$ is $1/2$-semi-stable and its transition density obeys a particular power-law asymptotic form near the origin, so the Hausdorff dimension of the visiting times to the origin for $(Y_t)_{t\geq0}$ is
+Namely, $(Y_t)_{t\geq0}$ is $1/2$-semi-stable and its transition density obeys a particular power-law asymptotic form near the origin (see Lemma~\ref{lm:boundsA} below), so the Hausdorff dimension of the visiting times to the origin for $(Y_t)_{t\geq0}$ is